Cambio climático y economía: análisis de riesgos y soluciones para sectores estratégicos

 backscatter diffraction), and TEM (transmission electron microscopy), will be performed to characterize the

-materials state after deformation.
+material’s state after deformation.
 These complementary tests will provide valuable microstructural

 information, enabling the correlation of deformation states with the acquired acoustic images.